kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. Subarachnoid haemorrhage
 	E. Diffuse axonal injury
 #### Answer: C. Extradural haematoma - TRUE
+- Extradural haematomas usually follow a blow to the head in the region of the pterion, which is where the middle meningeal artery runs in the extradural space
+- This results in rupture of the artery and an extradural bleed
+- After an initial period of concussion, there is a lucid interval while the haematoma is expanding
+- At the point when haematoma can no longer be accommodated
+	- intracranial pressure rises and coning can occur
+- Management is by formation of a burr hole to drain haematoma

 ### Q104
 Which of the following statements regarding Familial Adenomatous Polyposis (FAP) is TRUE?